 In the univariate Cox model, the Score test is equal to the Logrank test.

 Likelihood test compares the log likelihood of estimated and hypothesized parameter value.
+When sample size is small, likelihood test is preferred (accordingto Neyman–Pearson lemma).
 This simplified version is:

 Note that these tests should be distinguished from hypothesis test done on each variable.
 The later test determines, while fixing other variables, whether the given variable affects survival.
 When cox model is tested on single variable, the Wald test on variable and on overall model is the same (df=1).